How your products look and feel matters

-“Other exercises help you to carry into the conjoint analysis only the attributes, features and functionalities that really matter – the things you could potentially go forward with.
+“Other exercises help you to carry into the conjoint analysis only the attributes, features and functionalities that really matter – the things you could potentially go forward with.”

-“Then within the conjoint analysis exercise you’re testing a more finite set of attributes, interchanging those and understanding what rises to the top and what people are really adamant about in terms of inclusion.”
+“Then within the conjoint analysis exercise, you’re testing a more finite set of attributes, interchanging those and understanding what rises to the top and what people are really adamant about in terms of inclusion.”

-“Qualtrics tools make it possible to bring conjoint analysis in-house, so that you’re not dependent on an agency or third-party service to make changes or run tests.
-That’s important, because you want to have the freedom to change your approach and explore new possibilities as they arise.”
+Qualtrics tools make it possible to bring conjoint analysis in-house so that you’re not dependent on an agency or third-party service to make changes or run tests.
+That’s important because you want to have the freedom to change your approach and explore new possibilities as they arise.”

-“We have developed a do-it-yourself easy to use technology that allows users to conduct this type of research on their own,” explains Craig.
+“We have developed a do-it-yourself, easy-to-use technology that allows users to conduct this type of research on their own,” explains Craig.

-“We’re empowering companies to act for themselves so they don’t have to go to outside consultancies to conduct this kind of research.
+“We’re empowering companies to act for themselves so they don’t have to go to outside consultants to conduct this kind of research.
 They’re running studies that help them understand how their products should be packaged and priced.
 It’s very intuitive and easy to use.”